Shuail135/Assistant/README.md

 - ✅ Everything operates locally.
 - ✅ The model will try to understand your intent through your text, and find the most suitable intent for you.
 - ⚠️ Tacotron 2 models can still consume significant CPU and RAM resources.
 (I did try to reduce usage...
 A LOT...)
-- ⚠️ This guide assumes you already have a trained Tacotron 2 model; trained model is not included.
+- ⚠️ This README assumes you already have a trained Tacotron 2 model; trained model is not included.

 ---